Welcome to the

 Chairman

 Introducing Mark Rees, our Chairman at the Gotland Sheep Association UK.
-With his experience and unwavering commitment, he plays a pivotal role in fostering the association's vision and objectives.
+With his experience and unwavering commitment, he plays a pivotal role in fostering the association’s vision and objectives.
+Mark runs a flock of around 80 Gotland sheep in Devon and is passionate about promoting the breed, supporting members, and sharing the unique qualities and versatility of Gotland sheep with both new and established breeders across the UK.

 Dawn Rees